andrel/vipps-psp-recurring-api/vipps-psp-api.md

 provide a solution where the end user only enters her Norwegian mobile number to retrieve a payment request in the Vipps app.

-In the Vipps app the end user selects a payment source to complete the payment request.
+In the Vipps app, the user selects a payment source to complete the payment request.
 Vipps initiates the payment transaction on the selected source and provide feedback to the PSP of the payment card selected.